unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

  **2. Creating a functioning cronjob:**

- 1. Browse to folder `/etc/`
+ 1. Browse to folder `/etc/` in your WSL Ubuntu.
  2. Then in folder `/etc/` enter:`sudo nano crontab`
  3. In that file named crontab enter your command.
  4. E.g.: `*/1 * * * * root touch /var/www/myFile`
  5. To create a file named `myFile` in location `/var/www/` every minute.
- 6. For completeness: `1 * * * * root touch /var/www/myFile` would mean: create that file every 1st minute of the hour.
+ 6. For completeness: `*/2 * * * * root touch /var/www/myFile` means: the command "touch /var/myFile" is executed every two minutes with root access.

 An example of the `crontab` file could look like (I only added the last line, the rest was already there in my setup):